THIS POST IS PART OF THE ULTIMATE GUIDE TO FOOT AND ANKLE INJURIES

 Anatomy

 The big toe is made up of two joints; the larger of the two is the metatarsophalangeal (MTP) joint, which is where the first long bone of the foot meets the first bone of the toe.
-This is where hallux valgus develop.
+This is where hallux valgus develops.

 A bunion forms when the bones that make up the MTP joint move out of alignment.
 The MTP joint gets larger and protrudes from the inside of the forefoot.